QuantumMaterialsModelling/bands4vasp/README.md

 > $ source ./install.sh

+### Update

+The update script removes the previous installation and reinstalls the latest files.
+It first tries to detect the install path from the #bands4vasp command entry in ~/.bashrc.
+If no path is found, it will ask you to provide it.

+$ source ./update.sh

+### Uninstall

+The uninstall script deletes the installation directory and removes the PATH export block from ~/.bashrc (the lines following #bands4vasp command).
+If the install path cannot be determined automatically, you will be prompted for it.

+$ source ./uninstall.sh

 ### Usage

-The package can be used in any _Bash environment_, it is written in _FORTRAN_ and it uses _Gnuplot_ for data visualization.
+The package can be used in any _Bash environment_, it is written in _FORTRAN_ and it uses _Gnuplot_ and _Ghostscript_ for data visualization and optionally _Python_.

 The bands4vasp suite can be executed by the following bash command